LexioJ/agenda_bot/README.md

 🤖 **A specialized bot for intelligent meeting agenda management and real-time time tracking during Nextcloud Talk calls.**

+🌍 **Now with multi-language support!** Available in English and German, with more languages coming soon.

 ## Overview

 The Agenda Bot is a comprehensive Nextcloud app that transforms how teams manage meeting agendas.
 Beyond basic agenda management, it provides intelligent time monitoring, permission-based access control, and automated progress tracking to ensure productive and efficient meetings.